sylvaincom/github_tutorial/README.md

 - Set up your GitHub account.
   - Create a [GitHub](https://github.com/login) account.
     - 💡 Recommendation: use a personal email to create your GitHub account and not the one from your company / school (as you might not have access to it for life).
 Or consider one account for personal stuff and another account for professional use.
-      - 💡 Your company will add your GitHub handle to their GitHub organization.
+      - 💡 If you have only one account with your personal email, your company will add your GitHub handle to their GitHub organization.
 The day you leave that company, you will be excluded from that organization, but you will keep your other personal GitHub repositories on your account.
     - 💡 Choose your GitHub handle wisely, try to keep it professional.
   - Do the following: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-    - 💡 In short, setting up SSH (Secure Shell Protocol) allows you to authenticate to your GitHub account when pushing your code (without entering your password each time: makes you save time and it is more secure).
+    - 💡 In short, setting up SSH (Secure Shell Protocol) allows you to authenticate to your GitHub account when pushing your code (without entering your password each time: this makes you save time and it is more secure).
 It is a cryptographic network protocol.
     - In the SSH key pair, you have a private key and a public key (`.pub` extension) on your local machine (e.g. laptop).
       - 🚨 *Never* share your private key.
 Do not push any keys (public or private) on a (public or private) GitHub repository.
       - 💡 You must add the public key to `GitHub.com` (online): go to `Settings`, `SSH and GPG Keys`, `SSH keys`, then the `Authentication keys` section.